 Why?
 Well, because it’s the right thing to do.
 But also, if our customers know that we have their best interests at heart, they’ll become strong advocates for Allica Bank and choose to work with us again.

 To truly help small businesses, they need access to human expertise and support, alongside innovative and intuitive digital tools.
-There’s a trend nowadays in finance to move away from having any human input at all.
-But, if you ask me, this is going to seriously harm a small business’s banking experience.
+There’s a trend nowadays in business finance to move away from having any human input at all.
+But, if you ask me, this seriously erodes a small business’s banking experience.

 Business owners, like most people, aren’t commercial finance experts.
 They know their business, products, and sector through and through.
 But as they grow from a sole trader to a partnership and then a limited company, most won’t have been in that position before.
 The likes of PAYE and vehicle hire purchases will be completely new territory, and they’ll rarely have a support network that’s qualified to help.